The use of vinegar with a variety of plants or essential oils for cosmetic purposes can be traced back to the Romans and was fashionable during

 Although there is no need to sterilize equipment, since this is not going to be a food product, clean all equipment thoroughly before starting.
 Wash in hot, soapy water and rinse well in hot water.

-Herb & Vinegar Hair Rinse Recipe #1: This is a quick recipe for one application
+Herb & Vinegar Hair Rinse Recipe #1: A quick recipe for one application

 - 2 Tablespoons of cider vinegar